salesforce/BOLAA/webshop/README.md

 # 🛒 WebShop

 ## Introduction
 Here in this repo, we contain the minimum code from WebShop for our BOLAA implementation.
+You can either use this simplified folder to run the environment.
+Or *Recommend* you can follow [original setup](https://github.com/princeton-nlp/WebShop/tree/master#-setup) to run a **web server** in the background.

 ## Installation
 1. Follow the [original setup](https://github.com/princeton-nlp/WebShop/tree/master#-setup) to create the webshop environment.